 Some of the details instrument makers consider include the overall size and different tensions needed for the strings, the volume of the internal resonance chamber, and the thickness of the soundboard itself.
 Here's how they do it.

 Construction of a Modern 21-String Guzheng

 Some instrument makers like Mitsuya will hollow out a log to create the guzheng, frame and all.
-That is a work intensive process, so they produce only the high-end instruments.
-From this point on, then, I'll talk only about the assembled, more common guzheng.
+That is a work intensive process so they produce only the high-end instruments.
+From this point on I'll talk only about the more common assembled guzheng.

 Most guzheng soundboards are made from quartersawn planks of Paulownia.
 To quartersaw a log is to cut the log into planks as in this diagram.
 The log is marked or cut into quarters, then the quarters are cut at 45 degree angles to the center.
 This maximize the amount of plank with grain patterns that are as close to straight as possible.
 Straight grains mean the wood is stronger and generally has more desirable characteristics.

 The wood is then dried, a process also called seasoning in English.
 There are a few ways to do it, it's fascinating stuff!
 Head over to the Wood Drying page to learn more about those details.
-In brief: wood shrinks as it dries, and will crack if it shrinks after it's part of an instrument.
-To prevent that cracking wood is dried and shrunk first, then turned into an instrument.
-There are different ways to do it but the end goal is the same: to get wood that has shrunk, sounds good, and will continue to sound good for years to come.
+In brief: wood shrinks as it dries and will crack if it shrinks after it's part of an instrument.
+To prevent that cracking wood is dried and shrunk first and then turned into an instrument.
+There are different ways to do it but the end goal is the same: to get wood that is a stable size, sounds good, and will continue to sound good for years to come.